Zapfendorf: Coat of arms

 Zapfendorf's arms might heraldically be described thus: Party per fess gules and Or, gules two cloakpins Or per saltire, Or a lion rampant sable armed and langued gules, thereover a bendlet argent.

 Established businesses

 In Zapfendorf is found Werk IV of the Bayerische Milchindustrie eGmbH (BMI for short, the “Bavarian Milk Industry”), which was founded in 1952 with the goal of processing and marketing the excess low-fat milk yield.

 Within Zapfendorf's municipal limits, one brewery may still be found, the Brauerei Hennemann in the outlying centre of Unterleiterbach.
 Until a few years ago, the Drei Kronen brewery had also been brewing in Zapfendorf.
 In Unterleiterbach, there was until the mid-1990s another brewery, the Brauerei Mahkorn.

 Sightseeing

-In the market community of Zapfendorf stand the following points of interest:
+In the market town of Zapfendorf stand the following points of interest: